HarshKapadia2/networking/homa.md

 -   Efficient Load Balancing
     -   Trying to load balance Data Center workloads causes additional overheads to manage cache and the connections, and also causes hot spots where workload is not properly distributed.
     -   Load Balancing overheads are a major reason for tail latency.
--   Network Interface Card (NIC) offload
+-   Network Interface Card/Controller (NIC) offload
     -   The protocol cannot be a pure software implementation, because that's too slow.
 It should make use of inherent NIC features, for which better NICs are needed as well.

 ## Message vs Packet